-I-4: Non-Federal Matching Funds (1 of 3)
+I-4: Non-Federal Matching Funds (2 of 3)

-a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the state source or sources of the non-federal share of computable waiver costs.
-Select at least one:
+b.
+Local Government or Other Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the source or sources of the non-federal share of computable waiver costs that are not from state sources.
+Select One:

+Not Applicable.
+There are no local government level sources of funds utilized as the non-federal share.

+Applicable

-Appropriation of State Tax Revenues to the State Medicaid agency ent Me the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state tity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the edicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching rangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2- Oti her State Level Source(s) of Funds. tha (IG ecify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism at is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer GT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as PEs, as indicated in Item I-2-c: nendix I. : Financial Accountability App t Applicable.
-There are no local government level sources of funds utilized as the non-federal share. plicable neck each that applies: Appropriation of Local Government Revenues.
-Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c: Other Local Government Level Source(s) of Funds.
+Check each that applies:

+Appropriation of Local Government Revenues.

+Specify: (a) the local government entity or entities that have the authority to levy taxes or other revenues; (b) the source(s) of revenue; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement (indicate any intervening entities in the transfer process), and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

+Other Local Government Level Source(s) of Funds.

 Specify: (a) the source of funds; (b) the local government entity or agency receiving funds; and, (c) the mechanism that is used to transfer the funds to the state Medicaid agency or fiscal agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by local government agencies as CPEs, as specified in Item I-2-c:

-Appropriation of of State Tax Revenues to a State Agency other than th e Medicaid Agency.
+I-4: Non-Federal Matching Funds (3 of 3)